ibm-cloud-docs/codeengine/getting-started.md

 ## What are {{site.data.keyword.codeengineshort}} projects, applications, jobs, and builds?
 {: #term-summary}

 Before you get started, become familiar with some key terms for {{site.data.keyword.codeengineshort}}.
-Afterwards, you can test your knowledge and [take a quiz!](https://ibm.biz/BdfFxR){: external}
+Afterward, you can test your knowledge and [take a quiz!](https://ibm.biz/BdfFxR){: external}

 | Term | Description |
 | --------- | ------------------- |